-In other words, veterans who spent more than 30 days at Camp Lejeune, even if those days were not consecutive, can be service-connected for any of these conditions without having to prove that the disease was caused by service.
-The veteran merely has to have the disease and prove he or she was at Camp Lejeune during the qualified time period for more than 30 days.
+In other words, Veterans who spent more than 30 days at Camp Lejeune can be service-connected for any of these conditions without having to prove that the disease was caused by service.
+The Veteran merely has to have a current diagnosis of the disease and prove he or she was at Camp Lejeune during the qualifying time period for more than 30 days.

 As this blog has covered before, most people knew the final rule would cover these eight conditions even before the rule was published.
-However, the finalization of these eight diseases as service connected does not preclude a veteran from getting service connection for other diseases caused by Camp Lejeune water.
+However, the finalization of these eight diseases as service-connected does not preclude a Veteran from getting service connection for other diseases caused by Camp Lejeune’s contaminated water.
 It simply makes the process of getting service-connected easier regarding these eight diseases.
-Veterans can still be service-connected for other conditions, usually by using medical opinions to connect their condition to exposure to the contaminated water.
+Veterans can still be service-connected for other conditions, usually using medical opinions to connect their condition to exposure to the contaminated water.

 The final rule was set to go into effect on March 14, 2017.
-However, changes from the incoming administration raised questions about whether the rule would still go into effect on the same date.
+However, the incoming administration’s changes raised questions about whether the rule would still go into effect on the same date.
 On January 20, 2017, newly-sworn-in President Trump signed an executive order issuing a government-wide freeze on any new federal regulations.
-While the order contained a provision exempting “critical health, safety, financial, or other national security matters,” it made advocates and veterans wonder whether the Camp Lejeune regulation would go into effect on schedule.
+While the order contained a provision exempting “critical health, safety, financial, or other national security matters,” it made advocates and Veterans wonder whether the Camp Lejeune regulation would go into effect on schedule.

-These concerns were addressed on January 26, 2017, when Senator Richard Burr took to Facebook with a comment about the final Camp Lejeune service connection rule.
-Senator Burr, who had an active role in helping veterans effected by Camp Lejeune water contamination, stated, “Camp Lejeune veterans eligible to receive disability compensation under the recently published VA regulation will not be affected by President Trump’s recent executive order banning new regulations.
+On January 26, 2017, Senator Richard Burr addressed these concerns when he took to Facebook to comment about the final Camp Lejeune service connection rule.
+Senator Burr, who had an active role in helping Veterans affected by Camp Lejeune water contamination, stated, “Camp Lejeune Veterans eligible to receive disability compensation under the recently published VA regulation will not be affected by President Trump’s recent executive order banning new regulations.
 The White House has granted an exemption.”

 While the White House has not officially commented on the issue, this statement from Senator Burr assures that the effective date will remain unchanged and that the rule will go into effect on March 17, as planned.